Wouterkoorn/sqlalchemy-pydantic-orm/README.md

 With orm_update you give the db session as parameter, and you only have to call `db.commit()`.

-## Example 2 - Usign generated schemas
+## Example 2 - Using generated schemas
 TODO: Integrate with https://github.com/tiangolo/pydantic-sqlalchemy